amplience/dc-extension-ai-image-caption/README.md

 > AI powered image caption text field for use in [Amplience Dynamic Content](https://amplience.com/dynamic-content)

-Note: This extension is in **BETA** for use as is without support or warranty
+Note: This extension is a **LABS PREVIEW** for use as is without support or warranty

 This extension uses artificial intelligence to automatically generate image captions for use as alternative text, which is read aloud by screen readers used by visually impaired users.